SECR L class: Background

 The South Eastern and Chatham Railway (SECR) was an amalgamation of two competing companies, the South Eastern Railway (SER) and the London, Chatham and Dover Railway (LCDR) which took place in 1899.
 One of the first tasks of Harry Wainwright, the new Chief Mechanical Engineer, was to introduce a series of standard locomotives which would operate on both railways; but the LCDR main line was more lightly engineered and subject to more severe weight restrictions than that of the SER.
 At the same time the Board of Directors was anxious to reap some of the financial benefits of amalgamation by closing the LCDR Longhedge Railway Works.

 During the first years of the SECR, express passenger services were well served by Wainwright's 'D' and 'E' 4-4-0 classes; however loads continued to increase and by 1912 the designer realised that he would soon need more powerful locomotives.
-Unfortunately the weight restrictions on the LCDR main line prevented the use of any significantly larger or more powerful locomotives, and strengthening the bridges on this line would have been prohibitively expensive.
-The Board of Directors therefore ordered Wainwright to prepare a design for a locomotive class specifically for the SER main line services.
-Wainwright's original design was criticised by the Directors for the use of saturated steam and slide valves, both of which were considered old fashioned in the 20th century.
-These criticisms coincided with an acute motive power crisis on the railway during the summer of 1913, due in part to the Directors' insistence on the premature closure of Longhedge Works and the inability of Ashford railway works to cope with the increased workload.
+However the weight restrictions on the LCDR main line prevented the use of any significantly larger or more powerful locomotives, and strengthening the bridges there would have been prohibitively expensive.
+The Board of Directors therefore ordered Wainwright to design a locomotive class specifically for the SER main line services.

+Wainwright's original design was criticised by the Directors for the use of saturated steam and slide valves, both of which were considered outdated in the 20th century.
+These criticisms coincided with an acute motive power crisis on the railway during the summer of 1913, due in part to the Directors' insistence on prematurely closing Longhedge Works and Ashford railway works being unable to handle the increased workload.
 As a result Wainwright was asked to retire on 30 November 1913, before these new 'L class' locomotives could be ordered.